 Following a personal struggle with post-traumatic stress disorder after an 18-month deployment in Iraq, Director Paul Phelps began to develop the concept of a faith-based non-profit organization to assist military members and their families as they adjusted to life affected by PTSD.

-In partnership with Paul’s wife Sarah Phelps and friend Dr. Brian Barber, MASH Ministries was formed in *Month* of 2013.
+In partnership with Paul’s wife Sarah Phelps and friend Dr. Brian Barber, MASH Ministries was formed in 2013.
 While the organization began with a sole focus on veterans, the ministry has since expanded to include first responders following the tragedy in Las Vegas in October of 2017.
 Now a federally-recognized 501c3 non-profit organization and led by ordained PTSD Chaplain and member of the American Association of Christian Counselors (AACC) Paul Phelps, MASH Ministries continues to make an impact.
 Based out of Colonial Hills Baptist Church, they hold conferences and PTSD support groups across the nation to restore hope and provide healing in the name of Jesus Christ.

 Paul Phelps II.